dlymarg/tiger-bball/README.md

 <img src="/images/mapper_graph.png">

-An interactive version of our mapper graph is available in `basketball_mapperhtml`.
+An interactive version of our mapper graph is available in `basketball_mapper.html`.
 It is very likely that the arrangements of components will differ from the image, but the graphs are the same.
 As you hover your mouse over the nodes in each graph, you will see the Four Factors profiles in each node.

 <!-- Future work: Clustering Algorithm and Topological Analysis -->
 <!-- Once all play-by-play data have been placed into a dataframe, a clustering algorithm and topology will be applied to the factors mentioned above.
 The clustering algorithm we will be using is DBSCAN, an algorithm that groups data based on areas of high and low density.
 Once the clustering is completed, [topological techniques](https://www.ams.org/journals/bull/2009-46-02/S0273-0979-09-01249-X/) introduced by Dr. Gunnar Carlsson will be applied to understand which parameters have the greatest influence when grouped together.
 This is done with the understanding that there is not just one type of grouping of parameters.
 Topological data analysis highlighed by Carlsson will enable extraction of those types. -->